wavesplatform/matcher/README.md

 Run: `sudo dpkg -i deb-artifact.deb`

 The DEX server will be installed.
 Note, the service will not start.
-You should update the configuration (see below) and then start it:
+You should update the configuration (see below) and then start the service:
 * If you are using `system.d` (used on Ubuntu since 15.04): `sudo systemctl start waves-dex{supported-network-suffix}`
 * If you are using `init.d`: `sudo /etc/init.d/waves-dex{supported-network-suffix}`

-If it was a fresh install, configurations will be copied to `/etc/waves-dex{supported-network-suffix}`.
+If it is a fresh install, configurations were copied to `/etc/waves-dex{supported-network-suffix}`.

 #### b. 🗜 Installation through ZIP

 To install a DEX server from ZIP file:

 1. Extract it
-2. There are samples configurations:
+2. There are sample configurations:

     * doc/main.conf is a sample DEX server configuration;
-    * doc/logback.xml is a sample of logging configuration.
+    * doc/logback.xml is a sample logging configuration.

     Copy them to a directory with production configurations.